vitcoding/subtitles-app/README.md

 # Video Subtitle Processor

-This project provides a complete pipeline for adding subtitles to videos, including audio transcription and subtitle embedding.
+This project provides a complete pipeline for adding subtitles to videos, including audio transcription (with local Faster Whisper or OpenAI API) and subtitle embedding.

 ## Features